pythonanywhere/help_pages/articles/DeployExistingDjangoProject.md

 At this point, you need to be armed with 3 pieces of information:

-1. The path to your django project's top folder -- the folder that contains "manage.py", eg */home/myusername/mysite*
+1. The path to your Django project's top folder -- the folder that contains "manage.py", eg */home/myusername/mysite*
 2. The name of your project (that's the name of the folder that contains your settings.py), eg *mysite*
 3. The name of your virtualenv, eg *mysite-virtualenv*